unnatural-worlds/uwapi/_sources/concepts/prototypes.rst.txt

 Both buildings and units are treated as units in the game.

 .. note::
-	Some neutral objects, such as trees, rocks, ore deposits, etc. are all units too.
+	Some neutral objects, such as trees, rocks, ore deposits, etc. are units too.

 The prototype contains combat related properties, movement speeds or building radius, a list of available recipes, and a list of applicable upgrades.
 Additionally, there are several boolean properties, which modify behavior or requirements of the unit/building.